German Cockroaches

 How do I get rid of German cockroaches?

-• Eliminate food sources by keeping food items in sealed, air-tight containers or in the refrigerator.
+• Keep food items in sealed, air-tight containers or in the refrigerator to eliminate food sources.

-• Immediately clean up spills and crumbs in kitchen areas and regularly wash dirty dishes.
+• Clean up spills and crumbs immediately in kitchen areas, and regularly wash dirty dishes.

-• Regularly remove trash and store outside in containers with tight fitting lids until trash pick-up day.
+• Regularly remove trash and store it outside in containers with tight-fitting lids until trash pick-up day.

-• Remove clutter.
-The fewer spaces they have to hide in, the easier it will be to spot an infestation.
+• Remove clutter to make it easier to spot an infestation.
+The fewer spaces they have to hide in, the better.

 Related Blogs